Nokia Oyj (NOK) Analysis & Forecast for 2022

-Nokia Oyj (NYSE: NOK) is -18.97% lower on its value in year-to-date trading and has touched a low of $4.37 and a high of $6.40 in the current 52-week trading range.
+Nokia Oyj (NYSE: NOK) is -21.70% lower on its value in year-to-date trading and has touched a low of $4.37 and a high of $6.40 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NOK stock was last observed hovering at around $5.13 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $6.17 for the next 12 months.
-It is also 38.16% off the consensus price target high of $8.15 offered by 27 analysts, but current levels are -3.07% lower than the price target low of $4.89 for the same period.
+The NOK stock was last observed hovering at around $5.07 in the last trading session, with the day’s loss setting it -0.2% off its average median price target of $6.17 for the next 12 months.
+It is also 40.25% off the consensus price target high of $8.15 offered by analysts, but current levels are 0.41% higher than the price target low of $4.89 for the same period.

 3 Tiny Stocks Primed to Explode